ory/docs/docs/keto/configure-deploy.md

 ## Create a Network

-Before we can start, a network must be created which we will attach all our Docker containers to.
-That way, the containers can talk to one another.
+As a first step, we create a network to which we connect all our Docker containers.
+This enables the containers to communicate with each other.

 ```
 $ docker network create ketoguide